-Under the provisions of Section 501 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C §§5121-5207 (the "Stafford Act"), as implemented by 44 C.F.R. §206.35, I request that you issue an Emergency Declaration for the State of Iowa due to the May 28, 2023, major structural building collapse located in Scott County.
-I submit this request in anticipation of the continued response, rescue, and recovery efforts necessary to save lives and to protect public health and safety.
+Under the provisions of Section (401) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121-5207 (Stafford Act), and implemented by 44 CFR § Major Disaster citation 206.36, I request that you issue a Major Disaster Declaration for the State of Iowa due to the May 28, 2023, major structural building collapse located in Scott County.
+I submit this Abbreviated Request in anticipation of the continued response and recovery efforts necessary to save lives and to protect public health and safety.

-At approximately 4:56 p.m. on May 28, 2023, The Hotel Davenport Apartments, a sixstory, 79-unit, multifamily apartment and business complex located at 324 Main Street in Davenport, Iowa, experienced a major structural building collapse.
-At the time of this request, this event has resulted in three fatalities and multiple injuries, with search and rescue efforts ongoing.
+At approximately 4:56 p.m. on May 28, 2023, The Hotel Davenport Apartments, a six-story, 79-unit, multifamily apartment and business complex located at 324 Main Street in Davenport, Iowa, experienced a major structural building collapse.
+At the time of this request, this event has resulted in three fatalities and multiple injuries.
 A substantial portion of the building has been destroyed and the remainder of the structure has been rendered uninhabitable.
 An estimated 100 households have been displaced, from the structure itself, as well as the surrounding area due to safety concerns.
 In addition, the building collapse displaced three businesses that were housed within the structure and caused the closure of 12 surrounding businesses due to safety concerns.
 In total, business closures impact an estimated 18 employees.
 At this time, the cause of the collapse is not known.